PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 |student1|DB-MV3-CML（teacher2）|3M|84.3%|117ms|
 |student2|DB-MV3-RSE-FPN-CML（teacher2）|3.6M|85.4%|124ms|

-The environment: Intel Gold 6148 CPU, with MKLDNN acceleration enabled during inference.
+Testing environment: Intel Gold 6148 CPU, with MKLDNN acceleration enabled during inference.

-**(1) LK-PAN: PAN structure with large receptive field**
+**(1) LK-PAN: A PAN structure with large receptive field**

-LK-PAN (Large Kernel PAN) is a lightweight [PAN](https://arxiv.org/pdf/1803.01534.pdf) structure with a larger receptive field.
-The core is to change the convolution kernel in the path augmentation of the PAN structure from `3*3` to `9*9`.
-By increasing the convolution kernel, the receptive field covered by each position of the feature map is improved, and it is easier to detect text in large fonts and text with extreme aspect ratios.
-Using the LK-PAN, the hmean of the teacher model can be improved from 83.2% to 85.0%.
+LK-PAN (Large Kernel PAN) is a lightweight [PAN](https://arxiv.org/pdf/1803.01534.pdf) structure with larger receptive field.
+The main idea is to change the convolution kernel size in the path augmentation of the PAN structure from `3*3` to `9*9`.
+By increasing the convolution kernel size, the receptive field of each position of the feature map is improved, making it easier to detect text in large fonts and text with extreme aspect ratios.
+Using LK-PAN, the hmean of the teacher model can be improved from 83.2% to 85.0%.

 <div align="center">
     <img src="../ppocr_v3/LKPAN.png" width="1000">
 </div>

-**(2) DML: The Mutual Learning Strategy for Teacher Model**
+**(2) DML: Deep Mutual Learning Strategy for Teacher Model**

-The [DML](https://arxiv.org/abs/1706.00384) method, as shown in the figure below, can effectively improve the accuracy of the text detection model by learning from each other with two models with the same structure.
-The teacher model adopts the DML strategy, and the hmean is increased from 85% to 86%.
-By updating the teacher model of CML in PP-OCRv2 to the above-mentioned higher-precision teacher model, the hmean of the student model can be further improved from 83.2% to 84.3%.
+[DML](https://arxiv.org/abs/1706.00384)(Collaborative Mutual Learning), as shown in the figure below, can effectively improve the accuracy of the text detection model by learning from each other with two models with the same structure.
+The DML strategy is adopted in the teacher model training, and the hmean is increased from 85% to 86%.
+By updating the teacher model of CML in PP-OCRv2 to the above-mentioned higher-precision one, the hmean of the student model can be further improved from 83.2% to 84.3%.

 <div align="center">